Neural Collapse-Inspired Multi-Label Federated Learning under Label-Distribution Skew: Experiments

-We also investigated the class-wise query mechanism within the attention-based LADM module.
-As reported in Table~\ref{tab: Ablation_LADM_Derma-MNIST}, fixed, well-designed class-wise queries consistently outperform learnable queries across most evaluation metrics.
-This outcome is intuitive in the context of label-skewed FL, where each client has a unique local data distribution.
-If the queries and classifier are learnable, the model may overfit to these local distributions, which can significantly deviate from the global distribution.
-Such overfitting introduces inconsistencies among client models and ultimately degrades the performance of the aggregated global model.
-To maintain consistent learning across clients with non-iid data, it is therefore preferable to use predefined, well-separated, fixed embeddings to guide the learning process rather than relying on learnable representations.
+\textbf{LADM Analysis.} We also investigate the attention mechanism in the LADM module.
+As shown in Table~\ref{tab: Ablation_LADM_Derma-MNIST}, fixed, well-designed class-wise queries consistently outperform learnable queries across most metrics.
+This result is intuitive under label-skewed FL, where clients exhibit distinct local distributions.
+When both the queries and the classifier are learnable, each client can overfit to its local data and label relationships, increasing cross-client inconsistency and degrading the aggregated global model.
+In contrast, predefined and well-separated query embeddings provide a stable shared reference, encouraging more consistent optimization and improving robustness across non-IID clients.